 What to See

 North Ottawa Dunes County Park is known for its excellent trail system, including a stairway leading to the top of a dune that gives magnificent views of Lake Michigan to the west and the Grand River valley to the east.
-Ten miles of hiking trails link North Ottawa Dunes to Coast Guard Park, North Beach Park, and P.J.
-Hoffmaster State Park.
+Ten miles of hiking trails link North Ottawa Dunes to Coast Guard Park, North Beach Park, P.J.
+Hoffmaster State Park and Ottawa Sands.

 The property features tremendous topography with an elevation change of 185 feet in the parabolic dune formations.
 Eight distinct dunes in the rugged landscape exceed 750 feet in height.